 /Rituals of Surrender

-Cold In Berlin have had one of the more intriguing trajectories of recent bands – having moved away from their goth-tinged, searing rock toward an overwhelmingly doomy crawl on last album The Comfort of Loss & Dust, four years ago.
+Cold In Berlin has had one of the more intriguing trajectories of recent bands – having moved away from their goth-tinged, searing rock toward an overwhelmingly doomy crawl on last album The Comfort of Loss & Dust, four years ago.
 Judging on the first track from their long-awaited fourth album, that time away has been put to good use.
-Their sometime sophorific third album is banished almost entirely here, as Maya howls and bristles with rage across thick basslines and a brutally heavy, slow rhythm.
+Their sometimes soporific third album is banished almost entirely here, as Maya howls and bristles with rage across thick basslines and a brutally heavy, slow rhythm.
 In fact, this nails the balance that they were presumably aiming for last time around, but never really reached.
 Roll on the album in October.

 After the extraordinary depths and almost limitless expanses of world-building sound that Comaduster created on his last album, the last thing I was expecting from him next was an acoustic ballad, but that’s the way he’s turned.
 I can’t imagine we’re going to get two EPs of material such as this – as this is the only song we’ve heard from either so far – but this works surprisingly well.
 Assisted by the ever-excellent vocals of Mari Kattman (who has popped up on a number of great releases in the past couple of years), subtle synths add greater depth to the dual-vocals and gently picked guitars, and this is like some kind of space lullaby.
 Réal Cardinal continues to surprise and astound.